South Asian pickle: Terminology

-Āchār is a Persian loanword, from the time of the Mughal Empire.
+Āchār is a Persian origin word, from the time of the Mughal Empire.
 However, pickles in India are quite unlike the vinegar-based pickles of the Middle East.
 In Persian, the word āchār is defined as "powdered or salted meats, pickles, or fruits, preserved in salt, vinegar, honey, or syrup".

 In the 18th century, Georg Eberhard Rumphius suggested that the Indian word achar came from America, specifically Arawakan (of the Caribbean) axi, achi, "chili pepper", widely used in pickles.
 The 1886 Anglo-Indian dictionary Hobson-Jobson suggests a derivation from Latin acetaria.

 History

 Ancient and medieval

 Early pickle recipes in Ayurvedic and Sangam period texts mention several varieties of pickles, including the earliest known mention of mango pickles.
 Nalachampu, a Sanskrit epic written by Trivikrama Bhatta in 915 CE, describes pickles made from green mango, green peppercorns, long pepper, raw cardamom, lemon, lime, myrobalan, hog plum, stone apple, and fragrant manjack.
 Early medieval cookbooks such as Lokopakara (1025 CE), Manasollasa (1130 CE), Pakadarpana (1200 CE), and Soopa Shastra (1508 CE), and Kshemakutuhala (1549 CE) mentions pickle recipes that use green mango, green peppercorns, longpepper, lemons and limes, turmeric root, mango-ginger root, ginger, radish, bitter gourd, cucumber, lotus root, and bamboo shoots.
 The religious text Lingapurana by Gurulinga Desika (1594 CE) mentions more than fifty kinds of pickles.
 Unique pickles made from edible flowers are also mentioned in the Ni'matnama (1500 CE) cookbook.